yinkaipeng/spark/docs/timeline.md

 work to address this is ongoing.

-1. The 1.0 ATS API (Hadoop 2.6-2.7) is REST-based.
-If the server is down, then a backlog of events will build up.
-The configuration parameter `spark.hadoop.yarn.timeline.post.limit` sets a limit, after which spark events will be discarded.
+1. The 1.0 ATS API (Hadoop from 2.6) is REST-based.
+The running application POSTs events to the YARN timeline server.
+If this server is down, then a backlog of events will build up.
+The configuration parameter `spark.hadoop.yarn.timeline.post.limit` sets a limit, after which queued events will be discarded.

 1. The 1.5 ATS API saves events to HDFS; data can be written while HDFS is available.
 The option `spark.hadoop.yarn.timeline.post.limit` still sets the limit of events to queue, but server